marianavif/notes-archive/golang.md

         func <function-name>() <code-block>

-  > The executable part of the code must be run inside a non-returnable and argumentless function called `main`
+  > The executable part of the code is the non-returnable and argumentless function called `main` inside the package `main`.

   > There must not be a breakline in between the function name and the block's opening bracket.